 Dan Legenthal lives in Boston, MA, working on as many vernacular jazz and blues dances as he can.
 His passion extends to both the social floor and competition.
-When not competing, he teaches at events like Korea Blues Camp (South Korea), Hot Blues In Toulouse (France), and Berlin Blues Explosion (Germany).
+When not competing, he teaches at events like Korea Blues Camp (South Korea), Hot Blues In Toulouse (France), and The Blues Experiment (USA).

 Drawing from his degree in Classical Guitar, Dan has unique insight into how to practice and develop one’s skills, and uses that knowledge to create a dynamic and engaging learning environment.
 Since dance is experiential, Dan likes to prioritize doing, and treats learning like a sequence of experiments where you can learn as much from failures as from success.
 This philosophy is anchored on clear, precise language, and a belief that every student is capable of developing their own skill by patient, intentional practice.

 Mike's true loves in life are teaching, dancing, following, and music.
 There's no order, because for her, these things are intrinsically linked.
 In addition to national events like Lindy Focus and Enter the Blues, Mike has taught at countless regional events in Lindy, Blues, and Balboa, as well as traveling all over the country to teach and perform.
 She performed in an all-girls Charleston troupe at Camp Jitterbug's Jump Session Show in 2007, and in the all-girl blues troupe, the Hoodoo Ladies, at events from DC to BluesShout in St. Louis.
 Additionally, she has taught at events ranging from one-month artists residencies to international training camps.